Artie Lange: 2001–2008: The Howard Stern Show and Artie Lange's Beer League

 In March 2001, comedian and writer Jackie Martling left The Howard Stern Show.
-Stern announced a "Win Jackie's Money" contest and had several comedians audition for the vacant seat by sitting in on some shows.
-Participants included Lange, Craig Gass, Doug Stanhope, Richard Jeni, Jeff Ross, and Jim Florentine.
-Lange was introduced to the show in 1982 by his father, and since became a big fan.
+Stern announced the "Win Jackie's Money" contest and had several comedians audition for the vacant position by sitting in on some shows.
+Having been introduced to the show back in 1982 by his father, Lange had since developed an immense appreciation for the radio antics of Stern and the rest of the staff.
 He spoke about his invitation to take part in the contest: "There were a lot of great funny guys — guys that were funnier than me ...
 I remember saying to my manager, 'I am not the most talented guy in this group, but I guarantee that I'm the biggest fan'".
 After The Norm Show ended in April 2001, Lange returned to New Jersey and sat in on several shows between May and October 2001.
-Lange thought he blew his chance early on after he learned the jokes he was writing for Stern were not working out.
+Lange thought he blew his chance early on after being told the jokes he had been writing for Stern were not working out.
 "Instead they said, 'We're just gonna keep your mic on all the time ... if you say something funny, just say it as you."
 Lange built a rapport with Stern, the show's staff, and the audience.
 One news reporter credited Lange's "everyman demeanor ... relatable to the average Joe"; another wrote: "a kind of comic Everyman, the person who says what the listener at home might be thinking".
-Lange was prepared to return to Los Angeles if he did not land the job, but he accepted a contract to join the show full-time which began from October 29, 2001, describing the offer as a "blessing".
+Lange was prepared to return to Los Angeles if he did not land the job, but he accepted a contract to join the show full-time, describing the offer as a "blessing".

 In the following years after joining The Howard Stern Show, Lange's career reached new heights, playing larger venues and various career film and television opportunities.
 In June 2002, he signed with the United Talent Agency.
-Around this time, Lange teamed with producer and writer Sam Simon for a comedy show pilot for DreamWorks to air on NBC, but it never materialised.
+Around this time, Lange teamed with producer and writer Sam Simon for a comedy show pilot for DreamWorks to air on NBC, but it never materialized.
 In September 2003, Lange scored a one-year talent holding deal with ABC and Touchstone Television.
 When Stern announced his departure from terrestrial radio for Sirius Satellite Radio in late 2004, Infinity Broadcasting offered Lange a four-year deal worth $20 million to replace Stern on WXRK-FM, with producer Gary Dell'Abate as producer.
-Both turned down the offer.
+Both turned down the offer in order to stay on the show as it moved to Sirius.